 I have always been looking to heal my difficult and toxic relationships.

 Relationship issues are a real pain; they can totally take their toll on us physically and emotionally.

-Fortunately, over the years after lots of reading and practicing, I have found wonderful tools that have helped me make amends and heal successfully some of my toxic relationships.
+Fortunately, over the years after lots of reading and practicing the tools outlined in this post, I have been able to make amends and heal successfully some of my toxic relationships.

 From a spiritual perspective, we enter into significant relationships to work out our major issues.